IELTS Test Exam

 - Speaking: Candidates' abilities to communicate effectively are tested here in different situations.
 The main parameters on which candidates are assessed are fluency and coherence, grammatical accuracy and range, pronunciation, and lexical resources.
-The test is the same for both versions of the IELTS test exam.
+The test is the same for both versions of the test.

 - Listening: Candidates' understanding of main ideas, their ability to recognizing opinions, attitudes, and purpose of a speaker, and their ability to follow the development of an argument are evaluated here.
 All candidates get only one chance to hear the recordings.
 The test is the same for both versions of the exam.

 - Writing: The Writing part differs in both Academic and General Training versions of the test; this is to ensure that the varying levels of written communication skills required for academic and everyday lives are measured appropriately.
 A formal style of writing is required for the Academic version of the test, and a more casual and personal style is apt for the General Training version.
 Candidates' ability to organize ideas, to write with coherence and appropriateness, and their vocabulary and grammatical accuracy are assessed/evaluated here.